 About This Print

-There are probably a handful of buildings in the greater Atlanta area that captured my imagination like the King and Queen towers, pictured here.
+There are few buildings in the greater Atlanta area that captured my imagination like the King and Queen towers.
 Those are actually the unofficial names of Concourse 1 & 2 in Sandy Springs near the intersection of GA 400 and I-285, the perimeter roadway that rings Atlanta.
 In fact, I suspect the bulk of people in the Atlanta area only know them as the King and Queen buildings – a moniker owed to the distinctive spires of the two buildings.
 Don’t they look like massive chess pieces?

 The King and Queen Towers are actually part of the suburban landscape, not part of the city center, which might surprise some not familiar with Atlanta.
 The last I knew, these were still the tallest suburban high rise buildings in the USA.
 Even if they’ve since been surpassed in height, it’s hard to imagine them being passed in class!

 If you have a moment, I would love to hear what drew you to this particular print?
 Do you just love the architecture?
 Is it the drama of the lighting and skies?
 Or do you or a loved one have offices in one of the towers?
 Inquiring minds want to know!